-١. General Rules and Disclosures, Stipulations about Discovery Procedure: Tex.
+Ι. General Rules and Disclosures, Stipulations about Discovery Procedure: Tex.
 R. Civ.
 P. 190-194p.
 2 II.
 Experts: Tex.
 R. Civ.
 P. 195p.
-28 III.
+20 III.
 Production and Inspection: Tex.
 R. Civ.
 P. 196p.
-33 IV.
+24 IV.
 Interrogatories: Tex.
 R. Civ.
 P. 197p.
-39 V. Admissions: Tex.
+29 V. Admissions: Tex.
 R. Civ.
 P. 198p.
-42 VI.
+31 VI.
 Depositions, Pre-Suit Depositions, and Depositions Pending Appeal: Tex.
 R. Civ.
 P. 199-203p.
-45 VII.
+33 VII.
 Physical and Mental Examinations: Tex.
 R. Civ.
 P. 204p.
-64 VIII.
+48 VIII.
 Discovery From Non-Parties: Tex.
 R. Civ.
 P. 205p.
-67 IX.
+51 IX.
 Sanctions, including spoliation: Tex.
 R. Civ.
 P. 215p.
-69
+53

-General Rules and Disclosures, Stipulations about Discovery Procedure:
+General Rules and Disclosures, Stipulations about Discovery Procedure: Tex.

-Tex.
 R. Civ.
 P. 190-194

 RULE 190.
+DISCOVERY LIMITATIONS

-DISCOVERY LIMITATIONS 190.1 Discovery Control Plan Required.
-Every case must be governed by a discovery control plan as provided in this Rule. (a) Initial Pleading.
-A plaintiff must allege in the first numbered paragraph of the original petition whether discovery is intended to be conducted under Level 1, 2, or 3 of this Rule. (b) Change by Court Order.
+190.1 Discovery Control Plan Required.

+Every case must be governed by a discovery control plan as provided in this Rule.

+(a) Initial Pleading.
+A plaintiff must allege in the first numbered paragraph of the original petition whether discovery is intended to be conducted under Level 1, 2, or 3 of this Rule.

+(b) Change by Court Order.
 On motion and showing of good cause by a party, the court may change the level designated by the plaintiff.

-Amended to clarify the method for changing the discovery level.
-190.2 Discovery Control Plan - Expedited Actions and Divorces Involving \$100,000 or Less (Level 1) (a) Application.
-This subdivision applies to: (1) any suit that is governed by the expedited actions process in Rule 169; and (2) unless the parties agree that rule 190.3 should apply or the court orders a discovery control plan under Rule 190.4, any suit for divorce not involving children in which a party pleads that the value of the marital estate is more than zero but not more than \$100,000. (b) Limitations .
-Discovery is subject to the limitations provided elsewhere in these rules and to the following additional limitations: (1) Discovery period .
-All discovery must be conducted during the discovery period, which begins when the suit is filedinitial disclosures are due and continues until 180 days after the date the initial disclosures are due.the first request for discovery of any kind is served on a party.
-Amended due to mandatory initial disclosures.
+190.2 Discovery Control Plan - Expedited Actions and Divorces Involving \$100,000 or Less (Level 1)

+(a) Application.
+This subdivision applies to:

+(1) any suit that is governed by the expedited actions process in Rule 169; and

+(2) unless the parties agree that rule 190.3 should apply or the court orders a discovery control plan under Rule 190.4, any suit for divorce not involving children in which a party pleads that the value of the marital estate is more than zero but not more than \$100,000.

+(b) Limitations.
+Discovery is subject to the limitations provided elsewhere in these rules and to the following additional limitations:

+(1) Discovery period.
+All discovery must be conducted during the discovery period, which begins when initial disclosures are due and continues until 180 days after the date the initial disclosures are due.

 (2) Total time for oral depositions.
-Each party may have no more than six hours in total to examine and crossexamine all witnesses in oral depositions.
+Each party may have no more than six hours in total to examine and cross-examine all witnesses in oral depositions.
 The parties may agree to expand this limit up to ten hours in total, but not more except by court order.
 If one side designates more than one expert, the opposing side may have an additional two hours of total deposition time for each additional expert designated.
 The court may modify the deposition hours so that no party is given unfair advantage.